hemadrsidnag/nalanda-university/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **TypeScript**: Superset of JavaScript that adds static types.

-## Getting Started
+## Development Setup (For Contributors)

-Follow these instructions to set up and run the project locally.
+These instructions are for developers who wish to set up and run the project locally for development or contribution.

 ### Prerequisites